aerogear/graphback/docs/gettingstarted.md

 Please answer all questions based on your preference.
-After project is created please follow project README file that might differ depending on the template tha was choosen on startup.
+After project is created please follow project README file that might differ depending on the template that was chosen on startup.

 GraphQL CLI offers various commands to interact with your project that work along Graphback package.
 Graphback specific commands are available by executing `graphql generate`